YisiSang/Story2Personality/README.md

 python parse.py
 ```

-Hereto, you will get three `.pickle` files which contain dictionaries of "what people say" and "who was mentioned" in a dialogue or a scene.
+Hereto, you will get three `.pickle` files which contain dictionaries of "what people say" and "who are mentioned" in a dialogue or a scene.

 ## Step 2: Model Training and Inferencing ##